The ultimate guide to spay and neutering your dog — why, when, and what to expect

 Science has proven the biological and physiological benefits of surgery time and time again.
 For one, dogs tend to live longer if they’ve been spayed or neutered.

-Females that aren’t spayed are prone to mammary cancer and pyometra, and for males neutering the dog removes the chances of testicular cancer, helps control prostate disease and often helps control undesirable behavior.
+Females that aren’t spayed are prone to mammary cancer and pyometra, and for males, neutering the dog removes the chances of testicular cancer, helps control prostate disease, and often helps control undesirable behavior.